NovoNordisk-OpenSource/zephyr/README.md

 `?msg`) which as default have `msg_fun = cli::cli_inform` and
 `msg_fun = cli::cli_alert_success`, respectively.

-### Controlling the verbosity level through options
+### Controlling the verbosity level through zephyr package options

 The verbosity level can be specified as an argument withing the function.
 However, this behavior can be controlled through package level